Various Artists

 Born: 1945

 Victoria Crowe studied at Kingston School of Art from 1961-65 and at the Royal College of Art, London, from 1965-68.
 At her postgraduate show, she was invited by Sir Robin Philipson to teach at Edinburgh College of Art.
 For thirty years she worked as a part-time lecturer in the School of Drawing and Painting while developing her own artistic practice.
-She lives and works in West Linton, Edinburgh, and Venice.
-Her first one-person exhibition, after leaving the Royal College of Art, was in London and she has subsequently gone on to have over fifty solo shows.
+She lives and works in West Linton and Edinburgh.
+Her first one-person exhibition, after leaving the Royal College of Art, was in London and has subsequently held over fifty, one person shows.

 To view Victoria Crowe’s prints please click here